-Net Metering is a simple and intuitive option that allows customers to send excess energy from their solar energy system back to the grid during the day, and receive a 1:1 kilowatt-hour credit for that energy.
+Net metering is available to residential and commercial customers who install solar electric systems that are sized 40 kW and under.
+It allows customers to send excess energy from their solar system back to the grid during the day, and receive a 1:1 kilowatt-hour credit for that energy.
 When the sun goes down, they simply buy energy back from the grid.
-Net metering eliminates the expense and maintenance of electricity storage devices such as batteries.

-Planning to install solar electric panels?
-Contact RPU at 507.280.1500.
+Planning to install solar panels?
+Any interconnections with RPU must be pre-approved.
+Contact RPU at DER@rpu.org or 507.280.1500.